svasandani/get-risky/README.md

 ### Running it locally
 The front-end is entirely static, no build step required.
 You have two options to run it:

+- #### Serve it yourself

-- Serve the `website/` folder using your favorite server (I like `serve`)
+  Serve the `website/` folder using your favorite server (I like `serve`)

+- #### Use backend

-- Run the entire service via the backend (see `Backend` below)
+  Run the entire service via the backend (see [Backend](#backend) below)

 ### Deployment
 To deploy the front-end by itself, just copy the directory somewhere. `scp` it, `ftp` it, `Ctrl+C, Ctrl+V` it.

+To deploy it with the backend, follow [these deployment instructions](#deployment-1).

 ### Testing
 We don't currently have any front-end testing.
 If you know of a good framework/way to test static sites without a build step, please reach out to me.

 ### Contributing
 It might be hard to add new features given the static nature of the site.
 It might be helpful to rewrite it in some sort of framework (React, Angular) to make it easier for contributors down the line.
-If you'd like to do that, submit a PR or an issue and we'll get you started.
+If you'd like to do that, check out [our Contributing doc](CONTRIBUTING.md) get you started.

 ### Issues
 We use Github's issue tracker.
 Any issues should be reported there, tagged with #front-end.